QuickBooks Online Best Practices

 1. Make sure your income accounts are set up properly in QBO, and then link your serviceminder Services to those income accounts.
 This way, you won’t see revenue showing up in odd places in QBO.

-If you determine that it is the most functional for you to sync payments made in QBO to serviceminder, you would do the following:
+If you determine that it is the most functional for you to sync payments made in QuickBooks Online into serviceminder, you would do the following:

 1. Go to Control Panel > Integrations > Accounting tab.